summonholmes/hmm-pandas/README.md

 # hmm-pandas

 ![alt text](https://raw.githubusercontent.com/summonholmes/hmm-pandas/master/tables.png)
 ![alt text](https://raw.githubusercontent.com/summonholmes/hmm-pandas/master/output.png)

 Regarding the Hidden Markov Model (HMM) and its associated algorithms (Forward, Forward-Backward, Viterbi), much of the research, materials, and implementations are mathematically convoluted.
-This project presents the HMM and its capabilities using Pandas dataframes.
-The intention is to simplify the HMM as much as possible, and to create visually appealing representations of the HMM; while preserving the functionality of existing implementations.
+This project presents the HMM and its algorithms using Pandas dataframes.
+The objectives of this project are to demonstrate the HMM using a simple, sane Python implementation; to make the HMM understandable to anyone; to create visually appealing representations; and to improve the performance of existing implementations.
 In addition, detailed comments are provided throughout the code.
-Therefore, the user should have much less trouble understanding the basic principles behind HMMs.

-For the Viterbi algorithm, the observations describe your average programmer.
+For the Viterbi algorithm, a set of observatinons and hidden states are defined.
+The observations describe your average programmer.
+What is the programmer wearing, eating, or drinking?
 The hidden states describe how the programmer is feeling.
-This script will predict the most likely sequence of hidden states for the programmer.
+Does the programmer have a high and mighty attitude?
+The 'viterbi_pandas.py' script will predict the most likely sequence of hidden states for the programmer when provided a sequence of observations.

 This project is a work in progress, and only the Viterbi algorithm has been completed.
 Later on, this project will also attempt to translate the algorithms into their vectorized counterparts.

 ## Getting Started
-This program requires few dependences and should be trivial to set up.
-However, an in-depth understanding of the HMM and its associated algorithms requires some knowledge of bioinformatics, data science, and machine learning.
+This project requires few dependences and should be trivial to set up.
+However, an in-depth understanding of the HMM and its associated algorithms requires some knowledge of probability theory, data science, and dynammic programming.

 ## Notes
 Occassionally, there may be ties that occur during the traceback phase of the dynamic programming process.
-This program lets Pandas stochastically select the tie breaker.
+This project allows Pandas to stochastically select the tie breaking hidden state.

 ### Dependencies
-1. Install the following dependencies:
 * python3-pandas
 * python3-seaborn

 ### Usage:
-I'd recommend using these scripts with Jupyter Notebook via VSCode, Atom's Hydrogen, Pycharm, or your web browser.
+I'd recommend using these scripts interactively with Jupyter Notebook via VSCode, Atom's Hydrogen, Pycharm, or your web browser.